TBD54566975/tbdex/specs/http-api/README.md

 | 400    | Failed Signature Check  |
 | 409    | Exchange already exists |

-## Submit Order/Close
+## Submit Order/Cancel

 ### Description
-This endpoint can receive either an Order or a Close message.
+This endpoint can receive either an Order or a Cancel message.
 Alice can submit an Order, which indicates that she wants the PFI to execute on the Quote she received.
-Alice can submit a Close, which indicates that Alice is no longer interested in continuing with the exchange.
+Alice can submit a Cancel, which indicates that Alice is no longer interested in continuing with the exchange.

 ### Endpoint
 `PUT /exchanges/:exchange_id`